Pernem taluka: Transport

 Pernem sub-district is well connected through road and Konkan Railway.
 Pernem railway station is the first railway station in Goa while coming from Mumbai.
 Mandovi Express, Konkan Kanya Express, Goa Sampark Kranti Express and Margao–Sawantwadi Road passenger (Train No.50107/50108 halts here).
 NH-17 passes through this area which connects it to Mumbai and Mangalore.

 Culture and religion

 Igreja de São José

 A Chapel in Pernem was built in 1852 by the Portuguese after their successful Novo Conquistas campaign.
 It was elevated into a Parish on January 2, 1855.
 St. Joseph Church, Pernem was rebuilt in 1864.
 The Parish was renovated in 2002.
 The Parish has 5 substations constituted of 11 Small Christian Communities.
 Currently, Fr.
 Camilo Simoes is appointed as the Parish Priest.

 Others

-Pedne hosts a very popular annual fair on Kojagiri poornima at Shri Bhagavati Temple premises.
+Pedne hosts an annual fair on Kojagiri poornima at Shri Bhagavati Temple premises.

-Pernem has contributed immensely to the cultural and literary scene of Goa.

 Tourism

 This sub-district plays a major part in tourism of North Goa district.
 Famous places are Kerim or Querim Beach, Arambol Beach, Terekhol Fort, Mandrem beach, Ashwem Beach, Morjim Beach, Alorna Fort (near Alorna panchakroshi).

 Also near Mlpem on NH-17 there is the Shri Mulveer Temple.